SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

 \paragraph*{\uline{Training Details}}

-In the curriculum learning fine-tuning stage, we trained the model for one epoch using the AdamW optimizer, with a learning rate set to 3e-6 combined with a 50-step warmup.
-The training data selected was the top 30\% (k=0.3) of the original dataset sorted by complexity, and the input sequences were uniformly truncated to within 8000 tokens.
-The entire process occupied 4 H800 80G PCIE GPUs, with a global batch size of 64 (micro-batch size of 1).
-Strategies such as DeepSpeed ZeRO-1, Flash Attention, and gradient checkpointing activation re-computation were used to improve training efficiency.
-Finally, the process accounted for 800 steps and finished in 20 hours.
+In the curriculum learning fine-tuning stage, we performed full-parameter fine-tuning on the Seed-Coder-8B-Base model, updating all of its weights.
+The model was trained for one epoch using the AdamW optimizer with a learning rate of $3 \times 10^{-7}$ and a 50-step linear warmup.
+The training data consisted of the top 30\% ($k=0.3$) most complex samples from the original dataset, with all input sequences truncated to a maximum length of 8192 tokens.
+The training was conducted on four NVIDIA H800 (80GB PCIe) GPUs, using a global batch size of 256 and a micro-batch size of 1 per GPU.
+To enhance efficiency, we employed several optimization strategies, including DeepSpeed ZeRO-1~\cite{ZeRO}, Flash Attention~\cite{dao2022flashattention}, and gradient checkpointing\footnote{https://github.com/cybertronai/gradient-checkpointing}.
+This fine-tuning process was completed in 800 steps over approximately 20 hours.
+Checkpoints are recorded every 100 steps and only the best checkpoint will be retained.